Julia Bah Joe: Work

 Joe created hundreds of traditionally produced hand-woven works throughout her lifetime.
 After raising and shearing her churro sheep, she washed, carded, dyed and spun the wool into yarn.
 The wool from approximately 200 sheep was used to produce her work Diyogí Tsoh (Big Rug), the world's largest Navajo rug, which took her three years to complete.
 The rug travelled on tour around the U.S. for many years, and was exhibited in the 1964 Worlds Fair in New York.
 Although she produced over a hundred weavings, the Diyogí Tsoh is considered her "masterwork".
 It was previously known as the Hubbell-Joe Rug, after it was original commissioner, Lorenzo Hubbell Jr. of the Hubbell Trading Post.
 Hubbell paid Julia Bah Joe and her family $1900 in a combination of pawn redemption and credit at the trading post for the commission.
+Naming the weaving after the trader sparked an outcry and a petition drive to change the name, which gathered more than 1,500 signatures.
 In 2025 it was renamed Diyogí Tsoh.

 Collections

 Joe's work is currently held in the collection of the Affeldt Mion Museum in Winslow, Arizona.
 The institution built specifically to house her large weaving, as well as other works.
 The museum was formerly a train depot designed in the 1930s by Mary Colter.
 The work is on long-term loan to the museum from the Winslow Arts Trust.